Policy for handling unreasonable or unreasonably persistent complainants

-- Lodging numbers of complaints in batches over a period of time, resulting in related complaints being at different stages of the complaints procedure.
+- Lodging numbers of complaints in batches over a period, resulting in related complaints being at different stages of the complaints procedure.

 - Refusal to accept that the issues about which they are complaining are not within the scope of the complaints procedure despite having been provided with information regarding the procedure’s scope.

-- Demanding outcomes that the complaints procedure is unable to provide e.g. overturning of court decisions, dismissal or criminal prosecution of staff, actions that would be illegal or infringe the rights of others.
+- Demanding outcomes that the complaints procedure is unable to provide.
+For example, overturning of court decisions, dismissal or criminal prosecution of staff and actions that would be illegal or infringe the rights of others.

 - Insisting on the complaint being dealt with in ways that are incompatible with the adopted complaints procedure or good practice.